hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 The main part, sliding window aggregation, remains the same, but the following stages that process the results are new.
-We write the data to two files: `laten`, containing all the raw latency data points, and `bench`, containing a [HDR Histogram](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html) of the latencies.
+We write the data to two files: `laten`, containing all the raw latency data points, and `bench`, containing an [HDR Histogram](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html) of the latencies.

 Another key difference is that, in the original post, we measured the latency of _completing_ to emit a result set, but here we measure the latency of _starting_ to emit it.
-This eliminates the fixed cost that is an intrinsic part of the application code and focuses strictly on the latency caused by GC overheads or other out-of-band disturbances.
+Since we are changing the size of the output, if we kept measuring the completion latency, we'd be introducing a different amount of application-induced latency at each data point.

+There's another, relatively minor technical point worth mentioning: since we tested on a cloud server instance, we used Jet's client-server mode, which means we separately start a Jet node and then deploy the pipeline to it using Jet's command `jet submit`.
+The code available on GitHub is the client code and the Jet server code was a build from a recent state of the Jet master branch.
+It uses a pipeline feature that will be released with Jet 4.2, which is the reason we couldn't use a released Jet version.
+We expect all the results to be reproducible with Jet 4.2 once released.

 ## The Measurements